Dankook University

-Dankook University (commonly referred to as Dankook), abbreviated as DU or DKU, is a prestigious private research university in Yongin and Cheonan, South Korea.
+Dankook University (commonly referred to as Dankook), abbreviated as DKU, is a private research university in Yongin and Cheonan, South Korea.
 The university was established in 1947.
 It was the first university established after the National Liberation Day of Korea, and its original location was in Jongno District and Yongsan District (after Jongno), Seoul.

-Dankook University was ranked 148th in Asia by QS Asian Universities Ranking in 2010.

 Academics

 Dankook University has a global affiliate network of universities and institutes.